jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 If this were a step-by-step guitar method, it might be organized backwards.
 First it would teach scales,
-then assembling scales into chords, and finally improvising chord melody by ear.
+then how to assemble the scales into chords, and finally improvisation, chord melody, and playing by ear.

 But I have found it more effective to study guitar in the opposite order.
 First creating music,